mbari-org/m3-quickstart/README.md

 VARS Query is a web application that can be used to search for and retrieve annotations, videos, and images.
 A link to open it will be on `Welcome to the MBARI Media Managment (M3) Server` page.
 On a single machine you can get to that page using `http://localhost`.

-### VARS Knowledge-base Editor (alpha)
+### VARS Knowledgebase Editor (alpha)

-VARS Knowledge-base Editor is a web application that is used to modify the knowledge-base, a lexicon and phylogenetic tree of terms that can be used to annotate in various VARS applications.
+VARS Knowledgebase Editor is a web application that is used to modify the knowledge-base, a lexicon and phylogenetic tree of terms that can be used to annotate in various VARS applications.

 ### VARS Gridview